 NHSBT runs a programme enabling people to donate convalescent plasma, which was used in a clinical trial as a COVID-19 treatment.
 As an integral and urgent part of their service, NHSBT wanted to improve the experience and raise awareness, encouraging as many repeat donations as possible.

-Staff were praised for making donations a positive experience, yet improvements could be made to the process of pre-donation for both staff and donors.
-Many people turned up to their appointments unable to donate for varied reasons, which caused disappointment.
-Donors stated there was a lot of information that would have been better in a digital format and information could have better-explained limitations and processes of the donation experience.
+Staff were praised for making donations a positive experience, yet improvements could be made to the process of pre-donation.
+Donors stated there was a lot of information that would have been better in a digital format and better-explained limitations and processes of the donation experience.
+There was also a noticeable difficulty in non-London centres meeting capacity, with a need to streamline processes.

-To encourage more repeat donations, avoid failed attempts and help improve the experience for donors by better preparing them and reducing disappointment, we focused on:
+To encourage more repeat donations, avoid failed attempts and improve the experience for donors by better preparing them, we focused on:

 - supporting donors to be better prepared and feel more confident